Jonahss/fruitstrap/README.md

-## This project is no longer maintained.
+## This project is an updated version of original fruitstrap version.

 fruitstrap
 ==========
+Original version exists in https://github.com/ghughes/fruitstrap.
+This fork contains changes in fruitstrap.c file.
+Mainly these are just path modifications, so it should work with the latest version of xcode (4.6.2 tested).

 Install and debug iPhone apps without using Xcode.
 Designed to work on unjailbroken devices.

 ## Requirements